fmher/project-4/README.md

 # Toslo

 Just a rough idea at the moment but I have an idea of creating some kind of e-comerce website.
-I am also thinking fo creating a website that focuses on selling JDM (Japanese Domestic Cars) cars.
+I am thinking of creating a website that focuses on selling JDM (Japanese Domestic Cars) cars.
 This site will be using a React Django and will be using a database.
 Everyone who goes on the site can see a car.
 Each car will show its own unique details such as its pricing and how fast it is.

 # ERD